Ensono/stacks-webapp-template/docs/index.md

 * Re-usable and configurable boilerplates
 * Cloud first

-Values
-We have four key values in which we stand by:

-Start with the problem: Working together to make sure that technology choices are business outcome-driven and not tech for tech’s sake.
-The magic is understanding what your users want, knowing what technology is out there and gluing these technologies together in the most effective way.
-Technology agnostic: We are independent and not aligned to any product or solution (including the ones we open-source), allowing us to recommend what is right for our clients.
-With a plethora of cloud services in the marketplace, we will find the right mix of available solutions from the rich PaaS and SaaS market.
-People-first: As a people business, we place your customers and employees at the centre of any digital project or transformation.
-People are at the heart of everything we design and deliver.
-Pragmatic: All technology has its strengths but also its limitations.
-We focus on delivering solutions that work and on creating technology ecosystems that make the most of the technologies within them.
-We are honest about the value that can be delivered now but also work to ensure our solutions have the agility and scalability built in to meet the challenges of tomorrow.

 ### Amido Stacks Webapp

 The entire project is built around the generation of a completely useable scaffolding to get project teams started, quicker.
 The showcase of a react app, either SSR or CSR being deployed into an existing or brand new K8s cluster - depending on the choices that were made during the bootstrap CLI process.